10 Steps to Turnaround a Struggling Business

 1. Don’t bury your head in the sand and hope for the best!

 Sit down and be honest with yourself and both your business and personal partners about the state of the business.
 You will be surprised how supportive they can be and they can also come up with suggestions you may not of thought of.
+Ask for help from an experienced person you trust or an industry professional.

 2. Rewrite Business, Sales/Marketing, and Operation Plans